 Under the pastorate of Father John McCauslin, Holy Family Church became regarded as a center of progressive activism in Omaha.
 To be sure, the church was committed to social justice before McCauslin, including Father James Stewart participating in the March on Selma in 1965.
 The following year, Rev. Stewart secured the first VISTA positions in Omaha, serving the Near North Side neighborhood from the church.

 When he came to the church in 1967, Holy Family quickly became a devoted urban ministry open to parishioners from across the city.
 With church services featuring guitars, mariachis, bongos and flute music along with social justice sermons, the priest was credited with being charismatic and outgoing.

 In the early 1970s a young man from the local neighborhood was highly active at the church.
 His name was David Rice, and in addition to playing guitar in church services, he was active throughout the ministries of the parish, including serving homeless meals and other activities.
 Rice, who later changed his name to Mondo we Langa, was unjustly convicted of murdering an Omaha police officer in 1971 in a case largely shown to be a government setup afterwards.
 Fundraisers to for we Langa and Poindexter’s defense were held at the church in the years after their conviction, including a 1975 event with Angela Davis.

-There are plans for a new community garden on church grounds to respond to the increasing number of low-income housing units being built in the surrounding neighborhood.
+There were plans for a new community garden on church grounds to respond to the increasing number of low-income housing units being built in the surrounding neighborhood.
 The Saint Francis House is constructing a new housing structure behind the church, and the Society of St. Vincent de Paul Omaha has taken over the former Holy Family parish house for use as its offices.

-Holy Family Timeline
+Holy Family Parish Timeline